Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 Paint generation (using the `VGPaint` object defined for the `VG_FILL_PATH` paintmode) occurs at each pixel.
 The interpolated image and paint color and alpha values arecombined at each pixel as follows.
 Each image color channel value is multiplied by itscorresponding alpha value (if the image has an alpha channel) and by the paint alphavalue to produce an alpha value associated with that color channel.
 The current blending equation (see Section 13) is applied separately for each destination color channel, usingthe alpha value computed above as the source alpha value for the blend; the paint colorvalue is used as input to the color transform stage, the output of which is used as thesource color value for blending

-In terms of the blending functions α(αsrc, αdst) and c(csrc, cdst, αsrc, αdst) defined inSection 13.2, the stenciled output color and alpha values for an RGB destination are:
+In terms of the blending functions Î±(Î±src, Î±dst) and c(csrc, cdst, Î±src, Î±dst) defined inSection 13.2, the stenciled output color and alpha values for an RGB destination are:

 $$
 a_{tmp} = a*(a_{image}*a_{paint},a_{dst})